 The following description of Formula 1’s Tax Strategy applies for the financial year ended 31 December 2019 and is provided in compliance with the requirements of Schedule 19 of Finance Act 2016.
 References to “Formula 1” herein are to Liberty GR Holding Company Limited and its subsidiaries.

 Responsibility for tax, including in particular the management of tax risk, the development of tax strategy, and implementation and monitoring of the related governance framework, rests with Formula 1’s Chief Financial Officer (CFO), with Formula 1’s Director of Tax having day-to-day responsibility for all tax-related matters, supported by a small team of professionally-qualified personnel.

-The CFO reports on tax, as well as other matters, to the Board of Delta Topco Limited (the parent company of the Formula 1 companies) and to its Audit and Ethics Committee.
-The CFO’s reports cover key tax developments, risks and issues for consideration by those key governance bodies.
+The CFO reports on tax, as well as other matters, to the Board of Formula One Topco Limited and to its Audit and Ethics Committee, which are the key governance bodies of Formula 1.
+The CFO’s reports cover key tax developments, risks and issues for consideration by those bodies.